Huperzine-A boosts cognition

 Much of the research on Huperzine-A has been done in China.
 And many of the studies have been with patients suffering from neurodegenerative diseases like Alzheimer’s.

-One study done in Shanghai worked with 200 patients who met the criteria for having Alzheimer’s Disease.
+In one of the randomized clinical trials done in Shanghai, researchers worked with 200 patients who met the criteria for having Alzheimer Disease therapy.
 Researchers gave one group of patients 300-500 mcg of Hup-A daily for 8 – 24 weeks.
 The other group got a placebo.

 The results of the study showed that Huperzine-A’s effects increased over time.
-The patients that used Hup-A showed significant improvements in cognition, orientation, attention, memory, mood and behavior.[xi]
+The patients that used Hup-A showed significant improvements in cognition, orientation, attention, memory, mood, and assisting participants with vascular dementia.[xi]

 Huperzine-A Recommended Dosage